Giskard-AI/giskard/docs/open_source/scan/scan_vision/index.md

             idx (int): Index of the image.

         Returns:
-            Optional[np.ndarray]: Labels for the given index.
+            Optional[np.ndarray]: Label for the given index.
         """
         return np.array(..., dtype=float)